 The harder you push, the harder the system pushes back.

 In Systems Thinking, that is the phenomenon called Compensating feedback.
-Pushing harder, with aggressive interventions or increasingly stress, is exhausting.
-That blinds ourselves and make us contribute to the obstacles.
+Pushing harder, with aggressive interventions or increasing stress, is exhausting.
+That blinds us and makes us contribute to the obstacles.

 Stopping, analyzing and taking decisions far away from stressful situations is much more intelligent and efficient.

 Behaviour grows better before it grows worse.

 Compensating feedback usually involves a "delay," a lag between the short-term benefit and the long-term disbenefit.
 That’s why systemic problems are so hard to recognize.

 In the beginning, all grows apparently well, but the future and the long-term benefits are quite far from this beginning.

 In complex human systems, there are always many ways to make things look better in the short term and that will make later compensating feedback appear.

 The easy way out usually leads back in.